ACT — Trinsic

 Movement

 Taking persistent, values-guided action even when difficult thoughts and feelings show up.
 Not waiting to feel ready.
-Not requiring the hard thing to resolve first.
 Just moving, imperfectly, in the direction that matters.

 Psychological Flexibility Assessment